peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

                 com.upokecenter.numbers.EInteger bigintTag)`<br>
  Generates a CBOR object from an arbitrary object and gives the resulting object a tag.
-* `static CBORObject FromObjectAndTag​(Object valueOb,
-                BigInteger bigintTag)`<br>
- Deprecated.
-Use the EInteger version instead.
- Use the EInteger version instead.
 * `static CBORObject FromSimpleValue​(int simpleValue)`<br>
  Creates a CBOR object from a simple value number.
 * `CBORObject get​(int index)`<br>